-PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENT(S) RECOMMENDED COURSE OF ACTION FEEDING PROBLEMS No wire feed when gun trigger is pulled Power source must be on and open circuit voltage (OCV) present at weld terminals.
+PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION FEEDING PROBLEMS No wire feed when gun trigger is pulled Power source must be on and open circuit voltage (OCV) present at weld terminals.
 LN-25 work clip may not be connected.
 LN-25 polarity switch must match electrode polarity.
 Jumper plug on control or option board may be loose or missing.
-5. The power source O.C.V. must be above 15 VDC.
-But not more than 110 VDC.
-6. The gun trigger may be faulty Replace gun.
-Contact your local Lincoln Authorized Wire feeds for a short time but stops feeding.
+If all recommended possible areas of misadjustment have been 5.
+The power source O.C.V. must be above 15 VDC.
+But not more than 110 VDC. checked and the problem persists, Contact your local Authorized Field Service Facility.
+The gun trigger may be faulty Replace gun.
+Wire feeds for a short time but stops feeding.
 When gun trigger is released and retriggered wire feeding starts but stops again.
 The drive motor may be overloaded.
 Check the wire feeding system.
 EX.
 Drive roll tension, reel brake and gun cable liner.
-Field Service Facility Wire feeds OK, but stubs or stops while welding.
+Wire feeds OK, but stubs or stops while welding.
 If the power source is a constant current type supply the arc voltage may be "dipping" below 15 VDC causing the LN-25 to stop or hesitate.
 Connect a constant voltage type power supply to the LN-25.
 Make sure wire-feed mode switch (S3) is in the proper position.